wsrpc/wsrpc-aiohttp/README.rst

     :alt: license

-Remote Procedure call through WebSocket between browser and tornado.
+Easy to use minimal WebSocket Remote Procedure Call library for aiohttp servers.

+See `online demo`_ and documentation_ with examples.

 Features
 --------

-* Initiating call client function from server side.
-* Calling the server method from the client.
+* Call server functions from the client side;
+* Call client functions from the server (for example to notify clients about events);
+* Async connection protocol: both server or client are able to call several functions and get responses as soon as each response would be ready in any order.
+* Fully async server-side functions;
-* Transferring any exceptions from a client side to the server side and vise versa.
+* Transfer any exceptions from a client side to the server side and vise versa;
-* The frontend-library are well done for usage without any modification.
+* Ready-to-use frontend-library without dependencies;
-* Fully asynchronous server-side functions.
-* Thread-based websocket handler for writing fully-synchronous code (for synchronous database drivers etc.)
+* Thread-based websocket handler for writing fully-synchronous backend code (for synchronous database drivers etc.)
-* Protected server-side methods (starts with underline never will be call from clients-side directly)
+* Protected server-side methods (cliens are not able to call methods, starting with underline directly);
-* Asynchronous connection protocol.
-Server or client can call multiple methods with unpredictable ordering of answers.
-* If `ujson`_ is installed messages will be serialize/deserialize with it.
+* If `ujson`_ is installed, it would be used for message serialization/deserialization speedup.

 Installation